 High Flow.
-No ledge visible.
+No ledge visible on pillar.

 Higher flow – stout, getting into class 4: No ledge visible.
 Holes are getting pretty substantial though more sneak routes open up.
 Running first dam isn’t outright boat abuse.
 Pillars (portagable, 3ish sneak) and factory (long portage) are getting into class 4.